-It’s been some time since your divorce was finalized, and circumstances – financial or otherwise, may have changed for you or your ex.
+It’s been some time since you mediated your divorce with us, and circumstances – financial or otherwise, may have changed for you or your ex.
 You want to modify your divorce agreement, but you don’t want to have to go back to court and spend a fortune or years of your life fighting things out.

-As mediation is a voluntary process, it is important to note that both you and your ex-spouse must both be willing to use mediation to work through your differences.
-If one of you wants to mediate but one of you doesn't, mediation will simply not be a viable option.
+That means you and your ex-spouse must BOTH be willing to use mediation to work through your differences.
+If one of you wants to mediate, but one of you doesn't, mediation will simply not be a viable option.

 This consists of: